-Check out the small town vibe
+1. Check out the small town vibe

 People in this city are friendly and will still willingly say hello to a stranger.
 There are families who have spent generations in the city.
 And more often than not, I will still run into someone I know when I spend a day out and about.

-Hang out at Riverfront Park
+2. Hang out at Riverfront Park

 Speaking of parks, one of the biggest park in the city is Riverfront Park.
 It's a hundred acre park set along the banks of the Spokane River.
 Riverfront Park is famous for its pavilion, built for the 1974 World's Fair.
 It's also well-known for its clock tower.

 One of the things we like to do as a family when we're in town is to take a ride on the gondola across the Spokane River.
 It offers a great view of the city, and our kids enjoy the thrill of being suspended above the ground.

-Sample food at local restaurants
+3. Sample food at local restaurants

 Besides the park, downtown Spokane is home to plenty of eateries and bars.
 The number of hip eateries and bars in the city has grown exponentially since when I was a kid.
 Our favorite neighborhoods for restaurants are Kendall Yards and the downtown area.

 Since 2009, I've noticed a trend towards local food.
 The city's farmer's market has grown exponentially since its humble beginnings in 1998.
 And u-pick activities, from strawberries to peaches to apples, are growing in popularity.

-Get a drink at the micro-breweries
+4. Get a drink at the micro-breweries

 In addition to the local food movement gaining momentum, micro-breweries have been popping up more and more lately in Spokane.
 My husband was recently introduced to coffee-infused beer, and one of the breweries doing this technique in Washington state is local brewery, No-Li.

-Explore things to do in Spokane for locals at citywide events
+5. Explore things to do in Spokane for locals at citywide events

 Spokane holds at least three major events throughout the year that attracts thousands of tourists: Bloomsday, Hoopfest, and Pig Out at the Park.
 Bloomsday, a 12k race that winds through the western part of the city, attracts over 60,000 participants each year, and Hoopfest is the largest 3-on-3 basketball tournament in the country.

 Besides these three events, there are also plenty of other citywide events that the city organizes.
 I think it goes back to what I was saying about the city's small town vibe.
 Despite the city's relatively large size, there is still a great sense of community among the people of Spokane.